-The company has no contractual obligations towards former directors and administrators and has not granted advances or loans to current directors and administrators.
+The Group has no contractual obligations to former directors and directors and has not made any advances or loans to current directors and directors.

-The Company has no future obligations of a guarantee nature on behalf of the Directors.
+The Group has no future obligations in the nature of guarantees on behalf of directors.

-29. EARNINGS PER SHARE
+27. EARNINGS PER SHARE